| |

 |

-in a better world you'd slowly start leaning until you could run BPR6ES clean then lean so you can run BPR7ES clean for an ideal world Weber driving issues may determine how lean you can go an ignition curve set for carbs helps.
+if mine I'd start with a hot plug, NGK BPR5ES, and lean idle screws until it doesn't foul.
+You may have to run webers on the rich side for driving issues though. in a better world you'd slowly start leaning until you could run BPR6ES clean then lean so you can run BPR7ES clean for an ideal world Weber driving issues may determine how lean you can go an ignition curve set for carbs helps.
 If original CIS dizzy disconnect vacuum canister and perminately plug it.
 Set total abvance to 35 deg

-Ronin LB '77 911s 2.7 PMO E 8.5 SSI Monty MSD JPI w x6 Last edited by RoninLB; 07-31-2010 at 06:23 AM.. |
+__________________ Ronin LB '77 911s 2.7 PMO E 8.5 SSI Monty MSD JPI w x6 Last edited by RoninLB; 07-31-2010 at 06:23 AM.. | ||

 |